 For all its conjuration of a magical realm of fairies, Magic of the Rainbow seems like nothing more than a teenage girl high school drama – the arrival at Crystal Palace becomes all about bitchy rivalry and games of one-upmanship, while the overall plot follows a path well familiar to the high school genre of the new girl at school having to prove her worth in order to be accepted.
 This idea of a bitchy high school drama gets somewhat contradicted by the climax, which is dependent on the various apprentices settling their mutual differences and coming together to conduct the Flight of Spring, allowing the film to make a big message about cooperation and togetherness.
 Although this is then promptly contradicted by the wrap-up where Sunburst asks Elina “How did you know it was Laverna not me?” to which Elina replies with an absurd cheer, “Easy – she was nice to me.”

 While some of the earlier Barbie films had okay fairytale stories, Magic of the Rainbow is a little too much aimed at the pre-school generation.
-There are a few too many characters saying things in sotto voce, especially irritating being the small furry creature Bibble who talks all in pre-verbal coos and whimpers.
+There are a few too many characters saying things in high-pitch voiced, especially irritating being the small furry creature Bibble who talks all in pre-verbal coos and whimpers.
 Though the animation has been pushed to an incredibly vibrant array of rainbow colours, the magic seems no more than waves of the wand and twinkling trails of light.
 Indeed the film comes out looking more like the graphics for a high-end children’s videogame.